hpandeycodeit/CourseProject/README.md

 ## Requirements

+Check our requirements file for the required libraries and run pip install requirements.txt.
+Following are the required libraries for this project.

-- pip install metapy
+- metapy
-- pip install emoji
+- emoji
-- pip install pandas
+- pandas

 ## Run the project